-It can be impossible to see that the vapor barrier is glued or foamed to the wall, but we seal it with foam or glue and nails.
+It may not appear that the vapor barrier is glued or foamed to the wall, but we seal it with foam or glue and nails.

 Other folks run the vapor barrier all the way up the wall, which we have done in the past, and may do in the future if someone wants it, but we are not impressed with that approach as a standard vapor barrier installation.
 If you are going to cover the block wall up with a building material, you might as well use some form of insulation that is itself a “vapor-barrier”.
-If a wall is visibly wet or wet to the touch, then maybe it makes sense to run the vapor barrier up above that point, but really there is a need for exterior water management, and seeing that detail means you can verify that you have resolved that localized problem in the future.
+If a wall is visibly wet or wet to the touch, then maybe it makes sense to run the vapor barrier up above that point, but really there is a need for exterior water management, and maintaining visibility of that detail means you can verify your resolution.

 Our preference when no insulation is existing and we must satisfy a code insulation requirement is 1.5″ to 2″ of closed cell spray foam on the perimeter of the crawlspace including the band-joist cavities and framed wall cavities.
 This is often cheaper than fiberglass batts in the floor system because the footage is drastically lower.
 For example we just foamed a crawlspace that was 1000SF with 400SF of closed cell foam applied to the perimeter and that foam is guaranteed for life.
 Even though we make less money, in existing home crawlspace work we prefer not to install any additional insulation and to watch the wireless crawlspace monitor to determine that the moisture problem has been solved before we proceed with spending more time and money.

 We consistently find that when you install a Bare-Minimum-Sealed-Crawlspace that has “excellent moisture performance” aka “no risk zone” on our chart for 50 weeks per year, it also has excellent thermal performance.